Rishi2403/Diversifi/README.md

 API information.

 ## Supported Stock Symbols
-- Major US stocks: AAPL, MSFT, GOOGL, TSLA, etc.
+- Any stocks: ETERNAL,WIPRO,AAPL, MSFT, GOOGL, TSLA, etc.
 - The system will attempt to scrape news for any valid stock symbol

 ## Web Scraping Sources